Girls and STEM - A post for all parents

-Was I likely to borrow the Princess in Black books from the library to read to my son?
+Was I likely to borrow the Princess in Black books from the library to read to my Ethan?

-My daughter loves these books.
+Lily used to love these books.
 The main character uses martial arts to defeat monsters and the story lines are simple but not condescending.
-There are a lot of reasons that my son might enjoy these books (when he is old enough) but I know that without making a positive and conscious effort, I was unlikely to pick these stories up to read to my son.
+There are a lot of reasons that Ethan might enjoy them but I know that without making a positive and conscious effort, I'm unlikely to pick these stories up to read to to him.